-Calving Difficulty as a trait is derived from recorded calving ease score at birth of progeny of an animal, birth weights, birth measurements, early life weights, and carcass weights.
-Calving Ease Score is a numerical score quantifying calving ease, ranging from an easy, unassisted calving through to an abnormal presentation/requiring intervention as follows:
+The four calving difficulty traits are derived from recorded calving ease score at birth of progeny of an animal, birth weights, birth measurements, early life weights, and carcass weights.
+Calving difficulty is a numerical score quantifying calving difficulty, ranging from an easy, unassisted calving through to an abnormal presentation/requiring intervention as follows:

-1: Normal Calving 2: Some Assistance 3: Considerable Difficulty 4: Vet Assistance without a Calving Ease Score can be subsequently recorded on the ICBF website (BDGP Requirement).
+1: Normal Calving 2: Some Assistance 3: Considerable Difficulty 4: Vet Assistance

 Direct Calving Difficulty is the level of difficulty because of the characteristics of the calf (body shape and size, etc.).
-Calving Ease is recorded at registration of an animal either through the Department of Agriculture AIM System, online at agfood.ie or through Animal Event sheets.
-Animals registered
+Calving difficulty is recorded at registration of an animal either through the Department of Agriculture AIM System, online at agfood.ie or through Animal Event sheets.
+Animals registered without a Calving Ease Score can be subsequently recorded on the ICBF website (BDGP Requirement).